jgdd11/Summer-Home-Recommender/README.md

 ## About

 **All Rentals In Kind** is a user reservation management system that aims to provide a user-friendly interface for managing user accounts and reservations.
-Users can log in, view, and modify their reservations, update account details, and delete their accounts via our management system.
+Users can create, login, update and delete their account profiles, then view, add and modify their reservations via our management system.

 ## Features